bammietop03/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More pointers, array and stringd
+More pointers, array and string

+this project was fun